 Ammodo Tiger Short Competition

-The power of short: twenty-two films compete in the short film selection to three equivalent prizes.
+The power of short: films compete in the short film selection to three equivalent prizes.

 Short films can be found at many places during IFFR: as part of video installations, preceding feature films at Pathé premieres and, naturally, in combined programmes.
 Films between 1 and 65 minutes long, from all over the world.
 There are fiction films, experimental work and documentaries.
 Short films prove that filmmakers play with a whole range of cinematic forms and ideas.

 The short films have their own competition at IFFR.
-What differentiates it from the Hivos Tiger Competition for feature-length films is the fact that it's not just for young and upcoming talents; all filmmakers have a chance at winning.
+What differentiates it from the Tiger Competition for feature-length films is the fact that it's not just for young and upcoming talents; all filmmakers have a chance at winning.
 About 20 to 25 short films (twenty-three in 2017) compete for three equal Ammodo Tiger Short Awards, each worth €5,000.
-The jury will also pick a film to go on to compete in the short films category of the annual European Film Awards (EFA).

 Winners per edition